 In each case, the account has been disabled by setting its password to one that is invalid.
 DataCurator or another user with the OtherPassword privilege can reactivate an account by giving it a new password.
-For information about how to do that, see pages 5-128 and 5-140.
+For information about how to do that, see page 162.

-To Verify That an Account Is Disabled
+Verify That an Account Is Disabled